- Learn strategies for identifying a research topic

 “Coming Up” with a Topic

 There really isn’t a part of research called “coming up with a topic.”
 It isn’t an activity that you can separate from “reading about a topic” or “writing some thoughts down about a topic.”
 You may already know quite a lot about your topic, but brainstorming as though the perfect topic and question are already in your head waiting to come out can be stressful and, as we saw in the last chapter, this can be a recipe for motivated reasoning and reinforcing our existing beliefs.
-We need to get a sense of the variety of issues and perspectives relevant to a wicked problem before we can make a good decision about what to focus on.
+We need to get a sense of the variety of issues and perspectives relevant to a topic before we can make a good decision about what to focus on.

 So if you are the kind of person who struggles to pull a topic out of thin air, you can stop worrying about that now.
 In this chapter we propose a different strategy: read some introductory material on your topic, write down what captures your attention, and then connect it to what you care about.
 Even if you don’t struggle with brainstorming topics, try this approach and see how it compares.

 Again, coming up with a topic cannot be separated from reading.
-How will you know what interests you most about a wicked problem if you haven’t been exposed to all the different facets of it?
+How will you know what interests you most about a topic if you haven’t been exposed to all the different facets of it?
 Why just choose the first thing that comes to mind when you could explore the topic and find a direction that connects meaningfully to your own life, one that you maybe didn’t know existed?

 There are many different kinds of reading, and they are all ok.
 You may do a lot of skimming when first learning about a topic.
 You may skim most of an article or chapter and then find one section that really grabs you, then slow down and read that more carefully.
 You may skim a source once and decide to try something else, or you may decide it’s worth a second closer reading.
 (You might be surprised at what it’s possible to miss when you only read something once.)